Eva-Zhong/Eva-Zhong.github.io/_pages/about.md

   - /about.html
 ---

--My name is Eva Zhong.
 I am a senior at Carnegie Mellon University studying Statistics and Machine Learning, with a Computer Science Minor.